 Cape marigolds are a little particular about their growing conditions.
 Cape marigold plants need well-drained, sandy soil and plenty of sunlight.
 Blooming will be dramatically decreased in too much shade.

-Cape marigold plants prefer temperatures below 80 F. (27 C.) and probably won’t bloom when the mercury rises to temps above 90 F (32 C.).
+Cape marigold plants prefer temperatures below 80 degrees F. (27 C.) and probably won’t bloom when the mercury rises to temps above 90 degrees F (32 C.).

 Cape Marigold Care